arizas/Ariz-HumanityBridge/README.md

 **- Triage issues:** You are welcome to help us triage by verifying or reproducing bugs, adding more specific reproduction instructions, or voting on issues by adding a thumbs-up reaction to the issue's description comment.

-We communicate primarily over GitHub.
+We communicate primarily over GitHub using the discussions tab and commenting under the different issues.
 Please read "how we work"  We look forward to creating together.